Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 12. Exude confidence

-When you have all of the above skills, you will exude enormous confidence that would stagger your imagination.
+When you have all of the above skills, you will exude enormous confidence that will stagger your imagination.

 Confidence is the father of all skills to be cultivated within emotional intelligence.
 It will take you to places, and earn you relevant relationships on your way along the social ladder.